macroenergy/Dolphyn.jl/README.md

 ### Running your first example

+Download the example systems by downloading or cloning the Dolphyn.jl repository by [following the instruction here](#if-you-are-doing-a-fresh-install).
 Navigate to one of the example systems, e.g.:

 `julia> cd("Example_Systems/SmallNewEngland/OneZone")`